Types of Buyer Behavior

 Consumers show complex buying behavior when they are going to buy expensive products which are often unfamiliar to them.
 Buying such products becomes a long journey for the customers.

-When buying expensive cars, homes, even a bike, and other luxury items consumers think deliberately about whether buy or not buy the product.
+When buying expensive cars, homes, a bike, and other luxury items consumers think deliberately about whether to buy or not buy the product.

 For this, they gather information from different sources like friends, families, the internet, and the company.
 They want to be aware of such products’ pros and cons and the response they will get from their family and society when they buy.

 In this type of buyer behavior, the involvement of the consumers is very high.
 They usually don’t buy the product at first sight, they compare and even test the products from different brands, as different brands are available there with similar products.